microbiomedata/nmdc-schema/.github/pull_request_template_berk.md

   - added an additional Enum to accommodate new or future metadata.
 - [ ] changes to ANY files in /src/schema

 ## Description
 _PRs should be small and concise_

-Delete this task and provide a describion of what this PR is accomplishing
+- Delete this text and provide a describion of what this PR is accomplishing

 ## Related Tickets & Documents
 _All pull requests should relate to or close an issue, please include them below._